Parasrah/portfolio/README.md

 ## Deployment

-While you may notice this repo has been integrated with Netlify for CI & automated deploys, the domain `https://parasrah.com` is not pointing at one of Netlify's servers.
-This is because I am purely using it for CI validation and previews, and the "production" instance is hosted using NixOps.
-You will only find the logical configuration (`/logical.nix`) in this repo, as this is currently being combined with one of my other deployment configurations.
+While you may notice this repo has bven integrated with Netlify for CI & automated deploys, the domain `https://parasrah.com` is not pointing at one of Netlify's servers.
+This is because I am purely using it for CI validation and previews, and the "production" instance is hosted using [NixOps](https://github.com/NixOS/nixops).